vs comparison

 • Submittal review, RFI drafting, and specification deviation reports are built in.
 Recreating these in Copilot Studio requires custom agents, prompt engineering, connector wiring, and ongoing maintenance from your team.

-• Native connectors to Procore, Autodesk Construction Cloud, Egnyte, and SharePoint mean documents are indexed where they already live.
-Copilot can only see what is inside your Microsoft 365 tenant — Procore data sits outside it.
+• Native connectors to Autodesk Construction Cloud, Bentley ProjectWise, SharePoint, Egnyte, Fieldwire, Google Drive, Box, and Dropbox mean documents are indexed where they already live.
+Copilot can only see what is inside your Microsoft 365 tenant — ACC and other CDEs sit outside it unless you build Graph connectors.

 • Citations always include source document and the exact page or drawing region, which is what QA/QC reviewers need.
 Copilot citations point to the file, not the location inside the file.